 Constitutent Emails and Phone Calls Returned

-Before being elected to the City Council on 2011, Amy served as a mediator and spokesperson for the Minnesota Attorney General’s Office (1997-2006), as an account executive at a local ad agency (2006-2007), as an independent communications consultant (2007-2008) and as the marketing director for Saint Paul non-profit, Children’s Home Society and Family Services (2008-2011).
-Her work in all three sectors prepared her well for her first term in local elected office.
+Before being elected to the City Council, Amy served as a mediator and spokesperson for the Minnesota Attorney General’s Office (1997-2006), as an advertising account executive (2006-2007), as a communications consultant (2007-2008) and as the marketing director for Saint Paul non-profit, Children’s Home Society and Family Services (2008-2012).
+In her formative years, she worked as a YMCA Camp Counselor and held several service industry jobs.
+Her diverse work experience in all three sectors (public, private and nonprofit) prepared her well for local elected office.
+Amy graduated from the University of Wisconsin, Madison with a Bachelor’s in Political Science.

 Amy believes in the core DFL values.
 The pursuit of fairness, justice and opportunity-for-all guide her decision-making at the Council and in her daily life.